If you’re an introvert who suffers from social anxiety, you can lessen it by mindfully fixing “thinking errors.”

 Anxiety can come in many forms and have many different causes, but in this article, I’d like to focus on social anxiety.
-Let’s take a look at the major signs of social anxiety, plus how you can free yourself from it by fixing “thinking errors.”
+First, let’s take a look at the major signs of social anxiety, then I’ll show you how you can lessen your social anxiety by fixing “thinking errors.”

 According to the American Psychiatric Association, you might have social anxiety if you experience the following:

-- Painfully or reluctantly enduring social interaction — or avoiding it altogether
+- You painfully or reluctantly endure social interaction — or avoid it altogether.

-- Having fear, anxiety, or other distress around social situations that persist for six months or longer.
+- You have fear, anxiety, or other distress around social situations that persist for six months or longer.
 In other words, your symptoms occur frequently and regularly in your life.

-- Finding that your personal life, relationships, or career are negatively affected by your anxiety.
+- You find that your personal life, relationships, or career are negatively affected by your anxiety.
 Your anxiety makes it difficult for you to function in day-to-day life.

-If you’re an introvert who experiences social anxiety, you’re not alone.
-The research shows that introverts are far more likely to suffer from social anxiety than extroverts.
+If you’re an introvert who experiences social anxiety, please know that you’re not alone.
+Research shows that introverts are more likely to suffer from social anxiety than extroverts.
 (Although extroverts are not immune to social anxiety.)
 A small study done in 2011 found that “social phobia patients” were significantly more often introverts (93.7 percent) than not (46.2 percent).
-Although not all introverts suffer from social anxiety, this study suggests that us “quiet ones,” by nature, may be prone to it in one form or another.
+Although not all introverts suffer from social anxiety, this study suggests that we “quiet ones” may be prone to it in one form or another.

-Social anxiety can be excruciating, because I experience it myself.
+Personally, I know that social anxiety can be excruciating, because I experience it myself.
 That’s why I’m passionate about helping other introverts cope with it.
 Introverts, in my practice, struggle with it because they tend to overthink and overanalyze situations.
 They may find themselves caught in a cycle of planning out a conversation only to have it go differently than their script.
-This puts them on the spot — an introvert’s nightmare — and creates a high level of anxiety.
+This puts them on the spot — an introvert’s nightmare — and may create a high level of anxiety.

 They then may fall into the trap of mind-reading.
 Mind-reading is what some therapies, like Dialectical Behavioral Therapy, call “thinking errors.”
-These patterns of thinking can be helpful in some situations, but when overused, can actually be quite harmful.
+These patterns of thinking can be helpful in some situations, but when overused, they can be harmful.

-Many introverts (especially highly sensitive introverts) are particularly vulnerable to the “error” of mind-reading because they’re so good at attuning to others’ body language, emotions, and energy that it feels like they always know what someone else is thinking — even though they don’t actually possess telepathy.
+Many introverts (especially highly sensitive introverts) are particularly vulnerable to the “error” of mind-reading because they’re so good at tuning into other people’s body language, emotions, and energy that it feels like they know what someone else is thinking — even though they don’t actually possess telepathy.

-But you can banish social anxiety.
+But you can lessen your social anxiety.
 Let’s take a look at the power of identifying and correcting thinking errors.

 The Power of Fixing Thinking Errors

 Let’s take an example from my practice.
 One young woman who came to me had a hard time making new friends.
-This girl was more mature than her cohort and seemed to be having trouble initiating conversation.
+She was more mature than her cohort and seemed to be having trouble initiating conversations.
 As we talked, it came to light that her introverted trait of thinking before speaking had spiraled out of control.
-She’d rehearse for hours what she was going to say to a certain person, then be caught off guard when the conversation didn’t go as scripted.
-She then feared that people thought she was stupid or awkward (she was mind-reading) and became highly anxious.
+She’d rehearse for hours what she was going to say to a certain person, then be caught off guard when the conversation didn’t go as planned.
+She then feared that people thought she was “stupid” or “awkward” (she was mind-reading) and became highly anxious.